SurferMonkey/surfermonkey.widget.v1.github.io/README.md

 ```

 **ZKP settlment and creation**
-This message describes the field that the it shall have, in order to prompt the view for the ZKP settlment and creation.
-Note that the `view` field is set to 2.
+<br>  This message describes the field that the it shall have, in order to prompt the view for the ZKP settlment and creation.
+Note that the `view` field is set to `2`.
 No further information is required to prompt the ZKP creation view in the Widget.
 ```javascript
 let userMessage2 = {
   "view": 2